String Diagram Rewrite Theory II: Rewriting with Symmetric Monoidal Structure: Case Studies

 \begin{lemma} The following is a reduction ordering for $\{\FS 1, \FS 2\}$

 \end{lemma}

 \begin{proof} $\mathcal L$ is $\mathbb N$-valued, so $\preceq_{\mathcal L}$ is well-founded.

-Applying the rule $\FS 1$ has no effect on the L-weight of any $\mu$-hyperedges outside of the image of the left-hand side.
+Applying the rule $\FS 1$ has no effect on the $\mathcal{L}$-weight of any $\mu$-hyperedges outside of the image of the left-hand side.
 Suppose there are $\mu$-trees of size $a, b, c$ connected to inputs $0, 1, 2$ of the left-hand side, respectively.
-The L-weight of the two $\mu$-hyperedges on the left-hand side are thus $a$ and $a + b + 1$, whereas on the left-hand side they are $a$ and $b$.
+The $\mathcal{L}$-weight of the two $\mu$-hyperedges on the left-hand side are thus $a$ and $a + b + 1$, whereas on the right-hand side they are $a$ and $b$.
 Hence $ \preceq_{\mathcal L}$ is strictly decreased by $\FS 1$.
 The property for $\FS 2$ follows symmetrically. \end{proof}

-This deals with associativity, but we should also measure something to do with the two Frobenius equations.
-We can use the fact that each of the Frobenius rewriting rules $\FS{3}$ and $\FS{4}$ strictly decreases $|D(G)|$ where
+The previous result accounts for associativity of $\mu$ and of $\delta$, but we should do the same with the two Frobenius equations.
+We can use the fact that each of the Frobenius rewriting rules $\FS{3}$ and $\FS{4}$ strictly decreases $|\mathcal{D}(G)|$ where

 Following Definition~\ref{def:path}, we will use the term \textit{path} in this and the next section to refer exclusively to directed paths, i.e. sequences of hyperedges $[h_1, \ldots, h_n]$ such that $h_{i+1}$ is a successor of $h_i$.
 Note that, since $h \in G_{2,1}$, it must be a $\mu$-hyperedge, and since $h' \in G_{1,2}$, it must be $\delta$-hyperedge.
 Also note the negation in the definition of $\mathcal D$: as more paths are introduced, the set $\mathcal D(G)$ gets smaller.